-Sickness and disease increase vulnerability to human trafficking and other forms of exploitation.
+Sickness and disease increase vulnerability to destitution, exploitation and abuse.
 Lack of access to healthcare exacerbates this for the poor and marginalised.

 This is why we do what we do!

 Community healthcare is delivered through our rural development programme under the banner of Kapaade Akka (protection sister).

-We have over 70 community health workers recruited locally and each working in two villages where women are particularly at risk of exploitation and trafficking.
+We have over 70 community health workers recruited locally and each working in two villages where women are particularly at risk of exploitation and abuse.

 A key part of the health worker’s role is education – basic health, hygiene and nutrition - to help prevent disease and ill-health.